 To get you ready for surgery, you’ll be given fluids – usually through a vein in your arm – and your vitals will be checked and set up for monitoring.
 Then, to make sure you’re as comfortable as possible during surgery, you’ll receive medications to help you relax and to numb your belly and legs so you won’t be in pain.

 Typically, you’re awake for a C-section.
 General anesthesia, which puts you in a sleep-like state, is usually only used during emergency C-sections.
 So, while you may feel a little sleepy from the pain medications, you should be relaxed and ready to see your beautiful baby as soon as they make their arrival.

 Before the surgery begins, a curtain will be drawn between your upper and lower body.
 This helps keep you calm and relaxed while your surgical team works to deliver your little one.

 When surgery begins, an incision is made across the lower abdomen where the lowest part of the uterus lies underneath.
-Once your baby has been delivered and the ambilocal cord has been cut, your surgeon will remove the placenta, do a routine check of your reproductive organs, and then start stitching you up.
+Once your baby has been delivered and the umbilical cord has been cut, your surgeon will remove the placenta, do a routine check of your reproductive organs, and then start stitching you up.

 How long does an unplanned or emergency C-section take?

-The delivery of your baby can be done in minutes, and the whole thing is usually done in less than an hour.
+C-sections generally don’t take very long.
+Delivery of your baby can be done in minutes, and the whole thing is usually done in less than an hour.
 To put that into perspective, the pushing process to deliver a baby vaginally can last anywhere from just minutes to up to three or four hours.